Kendall Jenner: Business career

+In February 2021, Jenner announced the upcoming launch of a tequila brand called "818 Tequila".
+The company was launched by Jenner on Friday, May 21.
+The company encountered controversy when in February 2022, 512 Tequila of Austin, Texas, sued 818 Tequila for trademark infringement, alleging that 818 copied its name, area-code theme, and vertical yellow rectangle label design.
+The case was ultimately settled out of court.
+According to 512 Tequila CEO, Nick Matzorkis, "Tequila 512’s lawsuit against 818 Tequila has been resolved."

 Other ventures

 Beginning 2015, Jenner featured in a series of commercial ads for various products, including Jenner's signature Pure Color Envy Matte Sculpting Lipstick.
 In February 2016, Jenner and beauty blogger Irene Kim became guest editors for the Estée Edit, accompanied by a signature Eyeshadow Palette.

 In 2016, Jenner began a career as a photographer, her first published work was photographing and styling Kaia Gerber, daughter of supermodel Cindy Crawford, for the sixteenth anniversary issue of LOVE.

 In 2010, Jenner was cast in boy band One Call's Blacklight video along with Ashley Benson and Kevin McHale.
 In 2012, Jenner appeared as AJ on the Hawaii Five-0 episode "I Ka Wa Mamua".
 Jenner did voiceover for the character Strawberry in The High Fructose Adventures of Annoying Orange episode "Shakesparagus Speare", which aired on January 20, 2014.
 In August 2014, Jenner appeared in singer PartyNextDoor's video "Recognize" with sister Kylie Jenner and rapper Drake.
 Jenner made a cameo appearance in the heist film Ocean's 8, which was released on June 8, 2018.

 Seventeen magazine featured Kendall and Kylie Jenner as Style Stars of 2011 and selected them as "Style Ambassadors" for the magazine.
 In 2014, the Jenner sisters co-authored novel Rebels: City of Indra with ghostwriter Maya Sloan.
 On May 24, 2016, the Regan Arts division of Phaidon Press announced that the Jenner sisters, Elizabeth Killmond-Roman, and Katherine Killmond created Time Of The Twins as a sequel to Rebels: City Of Indra.